-- Add System(s) opens the Select System(s) window where you select which of the predefined systems to add to the system configuration. - Add SubSystem(s) opens the Select SubSystem(s) window where you select which of the predefined subsystems to add under the system that is currently selected. - Add LHSI adds a new L/HIRF Significant Item to the item that is currently selected. - Import Systems opens the Import L-HIRF Hierarchy Items window where you can copy items from the current database or from another database into the current project.
+Add SubSystem(s) opens the Select SubSystem(s) window where you select which of the predefined subsystems to add under the system that is currently selected.

+Add LHSI adds a new L/HIRF Significant Item to the item that is currently selected.

+Import Systems opens the Import L-HIRF Hierarchy Items window where you can copy items from the current database or from another database into the current project.

+Jp and 🔻

-1 Up and ■ Down move the selected item up or down in the L/HIRF hierarchy.
+Down move the selected item up or down in the L/HIRF hierarchy.